-The promotion of National Bio-Resource Project "Japanese monkey"

-The improvement of the monkeys quality, and development of molecular methods for the detection of B virus and Simian retrovirus.
+The promotion of National Bio-Resource Project "Japanese monkey" The improvement of the monkeys quality, and development of the detection system for various pathogens

 This laboratory has been organized since 2002, for acceleration of National Bio-Resource Project (NBRP) "Japanese monkey".
 National Institute for Physiological Sciences (NIPS) joined the collaborative institute for this project and Kyoto University Primate Research Institute (KUPRI) became the program as a core institute.